rabbitmq/rabbitmq-website/site/management.md

   * <*resource_server_id*>`.tag:administrator`
   * <*resource_server_id*>`.read:*/*/*`

-We use the setting `management.oauth_scopes` to configure the scopes.
+You use the setting `management.oauth_scopes` to configure the scopes.
 It is a space-separated field.

 ### Configure OpenID Connect Discovery endpoint